 One such practice is the use of large-gauge needles for intramuscular injection.
 PIEDs are generally injected intramuscularly, into large muscle groups such as the gluteus maximus (buttocks) or vastus lateralis (thigh) – rather than intravenously (Hope et al., 2015; Larance et al., 2008; Seear, Fraser, Moore & Murphy, 2015).
-The greater force required for injecting in this way tends to produce more blood than intravenous injecting.
+The greater force and tissue damage required for injecting in this way tends to produce more blood than intravenous injecting.
 Other contributing practices include the re-use of needles and other injecting equipment, and ‘indirect sharing’ through multi-dose vials and containers (Advisory Council on the Misuse of Drugs, 2010; Larance et al., 2008).
-Shared injecting spaces, injecting oneself prior to injecting another and injecting into hard-to-reach muscles can mean that miniscule (and invisible) amounts of blood may adhere to hands, and settle in the injecting environment (Rowe et al., 2017; Van Hout & Kean, 2015).
+Shared injecting spaces, injecting oneself prior to injecting another (or vice versa) and injecting into hard-to-reach muscles can mean that minuscule (including invisible) amounts of blood may adhere to hands, and settle in the injecting environment (Rowe et al., 2017; Van Hout & Kean, 2015).
 A recent study also reports that some men who consume PIEDs practise ‘self-phlebotomy’ or ‘bloodletting’ (Brennan et al., 2018); this was not investigated in our study.

 Literature review

 Beyond the suggestion that particular injecting practices may place men who inject PIEDs at higher risk of blood-borne virus infection than the general population, the specificities and embodied practices of PIED injecting that might affect transmission have received little attention from researchers (Seear et al., 2015).
 The small body of research that does exist, however, highlights the limitations of the dominant conceptual frameworks underpinning knowledge about PIED consumption.
 Drawing on Keane (2005), Underwood argues that there are two main approaches to understanding PIED use: ‘the illicit drug framework, and the body image disorder framework’ (2017, p.
 78).
-The suggestion that PIED consumption is a pathology inaugurated by a crisis in masculinity or a cultural obsession with muscularity (Basaria, 2018; Griffiths, Jacka et al., 2018; Griffiths, Murray et al., 2018) would seem to overlook how PIED use and different forms of body modification co-produce gendered and social meanings, rather than simply respond to them (Andreasson, 2015, Hart, 2018; Keane, 2005; Underwood, 2018).
+The suggestion that PIED consumption is a pathology inaugurated by a crisis in masculinity or a cultural obsession with muscularity (Basaria, 2018; Griffiths, Jacka et al., 2018; Griffiths, Murray et al., 2018) would seem to overlook how PIED use and different forms of body modification co-produce gendered and social meanings, rather than simply respond to them (Andreasson, 2015, Fomiatti et al., in press; Hart, 2018; Keane, 2005; Latham et al., 2019; Underwood, 2018).
 That is, the pathologisation of PIED use via the language and tools of psychological research elides its differences from other drug use, and ignores the specificity of PIED injecting and its associated bodily practices (Keane, 2005; Moore, Hart, Fraser & Seear, 2018; Sedgwick, 1993).

 Within sociological research on bodybuilding and steroids, Monaghan (2001, 2002) identifies another troubling tendency: excessive emphasis on risk practices and ‘diseased’ bodies.
 He argues that in-so-far as bodybuilding (and we would argue PIED consumption more broadly) is aligned with fitness and health, men who perform bodybuilding typically take for granted their own status as healthy and their bodies as being free from disease.
 Monaghan argues that, contrary to this inclination to leave the healthy body unexamined, we must account for ‘healthy’ bodies as well as unhealthy ones.
 Similarly, Keane (2005) argues that the ‘highly disciplined body management regimes and intense embodied experiences of steroid users’ requires a more nuanced and contextualised analysis than previously attempted (Keane, 2005, p.
 192).
 In this article, we aim to do this, illuminating the embodied experiences of PIED use through an analysis of how notions of the healthy body inform the injecting and blood management practices of men who inject PIEDs.